RoyceLeonD/scansca/documentation/system_architecture.md

-# Antska System Architecture
+# Scansca System Architecture

 ## Overview

-Antska is designed as a self-hostable Model Context Protocol (MCP) server that bridges the gap between diverse database systems and modern language model (LLM) clients.
-By implementing the MCP specification, Antska enables LLMs to dynamically interact with database systems through a standardized interface, allowing for complex cross-database queries and intuitive database management.
+Scansca is designed as a self-hostable Model Context Protocol (MCP) server that bridges the gap between diverse database systems and modern language model (LLM) clients.
+By implementing the MCP specification, Scansca enables LLMs to dynamically interact with database systems through a standardized interface, allowing for complex cross-database queries and intuitive database management.

 ## System Architecture